MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Introduction

-For the chain over the independent sets (hard core model) acquiring an initial state is trivial.
-I.e. it suffices to start the chain from the {\em empty} independent set.
+Mainly, the efficiency of the algorithm depends on two factors.
+The first one is how efficiently can the algorithm simulate the block dynamics.
+The second one is how fast does the dynamics converge.
+In this section we are dealing with these two issues.

+We start by considering the simulation of the block dynamics by the algorithm.
+This problem is reduced to studying the following questions:

+\begin{enumerate} \item What is the number of steps required by the algorithm to compute the set of blocks ${\cal B}$ \item What is the time required by the algorithm to implement a single transition of the block dynamics \item What is the number of step required to get an initial configuration of the chain. \end{enumerate}

+As far as the time complexity of creating the set of block $\cal B$ is regarded we provide the following theorem. \begin{theorem} With probability $1-o(1)$ over the instances of $\G$ the following is true: \begin{enumerate}[ label=(\alph*) ] \item $\G$ admits a partition of its vertex set into an appropriate set of blocks {\cal B}.
+Each block $B\in {\cal B}$ is a tree with at most one extra edge. \item There is a small fixed $s>0$ such that ${\cal B}$ can be computed in time $O(n^s)$. \end{enumerate} \end{theorem} The proof of Theorem \ref{thrm:FastBlockCreation} appears in Section \ref{sec:BlckCreation}.

+As far as the second issue is regarded, we note the following: The fact that the blocks in $\cal B$ are trees with at most one extra edge implies that the update of the block dynamics can be implemented efficiently.
+In particular we have the following result whose proof is somehow standard. \begin{corollary} If each block in ${\cal B}$ is a tree with at most one extra edge, then the number of steps for each update is $O(n^s)$, for small fixed $s>0$. \end{corollary} For the sake of completeness we provide the proof of Corollary \ref{cor:UpdateComplexity} in Section \ref{sec:cor:UpdateComplexity}.

+Next we consider the third issue, i.e. the time complexity of getting an initial configuration for the block dynamics.
+The following remarks imply that, for typical instances of $\G$, the algorithm can compute in polynomial time an initial configuration of the block-dynamics, for both hard-core model and colouring model .

+\begin{description} \item [Hard-core model:] We can trivially consider the empty independent set as the initial configuration of the block dynamics.
+That is, the time complexity of getting an initial configuration is $O(1)$.

-For the chain over the colourings we can use the algorithm suggested in \cite{grimmett}.
-The authors there provide a greedy, polynomial time algorithm which $k$-colours typical instances of $G(n,d/n)$ for any $k\geq (1+c)d/\ln d$ and any fixed $c>0$.
-Clearly we consider much larger number of colours, here.
+\item [Colouring model:] We can get an initial configuration for the block dynamics by using the algorithm proposed in \cite{grimmett}.
+This is a (greedy), {\em polynomial time} algorithm which $k$-colours typical instances of $\G$ for any $k\geq (1+c)\ln d/d$ and any $c>0$. \end{description}